opencadc/opencadc.github.io/storage-inventory/ops/global_site/database/si.dll.md

 --
 -- Users grants to db objects
 --
-GRANT CONNECT ON DATABASE si_db to invadm;
+GRANT CONNECT ON DATABASE global_db to invadm;
-GRANT CONNECT ON DATABASE si_db to tapuser;
+GRANT CONNECT ON DATABASE global_db to tapuser;
-GRANT CONNECT ON DATABASE si_db  to tapadm;
+GRANT CONNECT ON DATABASE global_db  to tapadm;
-GRANT CONNECT ON DATABASE si_db to public;
+GRANT CONNECT ON DATABASE global_db to public;
 --
 -- Inventory schema grants
 --